AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-manage-bid-multipliers.md

    *  To manually adjust the bid multiplier values, move to each [target-specific tab](#bid-multiplier-by-target) ([!UICONTROL Geo], [!UICONTROL Inventory], [!UICONTROL Sites], [!UICONTROL Audience], and [!UICONTROL Brand Safety]) and edit the existing values for the placement targets.
 Most target categories list sub-categories on the left.
 Click a sub-category to manage bid multipliers for that sub-category, when it's applicable.

-     The same changes apply to all of the selected placements.

    * To upload a CSV file with bid multiplier values to overwrite the existing values:

      1. Click **[!UICONTROL CSV File Edit]** in the upper right.